-- The job at work has been modified, and the returning worker is still going for physiotherapy, rehabilitation, or both.
+The job at work has been modified, and the returning worker is still going for physiotherapy, rehabilitation, or both.

 - There has been a change in an employee's health (e.g., returning to work during recovery or after recovering from a serious illness or injury).

 - A medical condition may limit, reduce or prevent the person from performing a new or current job effectively (e.g., musculoskeletal conditions that limit mobility).

 - A medical condition is likely to make it unsafe to do the job (e.g., a person may unpredictably become unconscious in a hazardous situation).

-- a medical condition is likely to make it unsafe both for him/her self, co-workers or the public (e.g., driving is essential to the job but the person is subject to unpredictable and sudden unconsciousness, or a food product inspection by an inspector with deficient colour vision), or
+- A medical condition is likely to make it unsafe both for him/her self, co-workers or the public (e.g., driving is essential to the job but the person is subject to unpredictable and sudden unconsciousness, or a food product inspection by an inspector with deficient colour vision).

 - The medical condition may be made worse by the job (e.g., excessive physical exertion by an employee with a heart or lung disorder).